holgatekyle/fast_food_protein/app/views/blog/published/best-protein-on-amazon.md

 ##More Protein Options

 That wraps up my Top 9 list of favorite protein products available on Amazon.
-To check out even more recommended Amazon protein sources, [check out our Amazon protein search page](http://www.fastfoodprotein.com/amazon).
+To check out even more recommended Amazon protein sources, **[check out our Amazon protein search page](http://www.fastfoodprotein.com/amazon)**.

 Have comments or feedback?
 Let me know on [twitter](https://twitter.com/FastFoodProtein) or email kyle (at) fastfoodprotein.com.